 When decisions feel automatic, it can mean that a behavior has become embedded - but it can also mean that the sense of commitment could be waning; "Does this really even matter anymore?"

 Sustaining a sense of ownership that links someone's choices to their felt sense of achievement, well-being, or identity is more complex than just sending another text message.
 Consider this dynamic: in a study where participants were nudged to choose a particular website, those who were nudged visited the site 42% less often than those who chose without nudging.
-Similarly, nudged participants who selected a “compromise” plant allowed it to die sooner than those who chose without being nudged.
-While that might seem counterintuitive, it sheds light on the complexity of, say, staying quit, not gaining back lost weight, or even using lifestyle or clinical trackers.

 A better approach